 Rob studied Music in Bath specialising in early clarinet performance and history, he holds LRSM level performance qualifications in both Clarinet and Saxophone.
 He has played with numerous ensembles in the South West including stage shows and operas.
 Having spent 28 years in senior management roles at Boots the Chemist, Rob now works exclusively as a Clarinet & Saxophone teacher.
 He is a long serving member of NSWO and a previous bass clarinettist of Nottinghamshire Police Band.

-He work as a Business Development Director for a global consulting company in the Energy and Utilities Industry and in my spare time he enjoy getting outside on his mountain bike or hiking in the countryside.
+He work as a Business Development Director for a global consulting company in the Energy and Utilities Industry and in his spare time he enjoy getting outside on his mountain bike or hiking in the countryside.
 He is also trying to master the game of golf, but still searching for his first hole in one!

 Matt is a teacher to those with Special Education Needs.
 He has also been affiliated with Nottingham Symphonic Winds for 14 years and has also been part of many other local orchestras.